 Human beings have limited willpower.
-When you attempt to plan your day in the morning, you deplete your supply of willpower first thing.
+When you attempt to plan your day out in the morning, you deplete your supply of willpower first thing.
 Why do that to yourself, when you can just as easily plan your day out the night before?
-By giving yourself a heads up on what tomorrow will look like, you’re mentally prepared the moment you wake up – no need to waste time and energy trying to get focused when your day’s strategy is ready and waiting.
+By giving yourself a heads up on what tomorrow will look like, you’re mentally prepared the moment you wake up – no need to waste time and energy when your day’s strategy is ready and waiting.

 When you’re planning your workday, give yourself a realistic window of time for each item and cut yourself off at that window.
 Setting boundaries with your time enables you to focus and rely on the scheduling parameters you set for yourself.